The 10 Best Chinese Carbon Road Bike Wheels TESTED (2025)

 Fun fact: Their disc brake option is lighter than the rim brake option!

+I tested the 45mm version, which has since been discontinued to simplify their lineup.
+You can now choose from 40mm, 50mm, or 65mm options.
 The 50mm disc brake version weighs only 1300g (1315g for the rim brake version), making them extremely agile and responsive, perfect for punchers, climbers, or crit racers.
 They feel like sports cars.
 (I am guessing here because I’ve never ridden one.)

-DRIVE wheels come with in-house designed hubs, carbon spokes, and ceramic bearings.
+DRIVE wheels come with in-house-designed hubs, carbon spokes, and ceramic bearings.
 You’ll appreciate their unique raw-carbon finish if you like to stand out.

 I find them stable in crosswinds, almost as stable as the heavier YOELEO SAT PRO (2022).
 However, they don’t maintain speed as well due to their lower inertia, so they’re not the best choice for time trials, steady efforts, or flat roads.
+Moreover, the quality of their bearings is questionable because mine stopped rolling smoothly after 3000 km.
+Some people suggest cleaning the factory grease and adding a new one.
+I’m yet about to try this tip.

 They come with pre-installed tubeless rim tape to save you some time installing it, valves, and spare spokes.